New Zealand Chinese Students' Association: Presidium

-The 2023 Presidium of NZCSA consists of 2 presidents.
+The 2023 Presidium of NZCSA consists of 1 President, 1 Vice-President and 1 Secretary-General.

 Executive Group

-The 2023 Executive Group of NZCSA consists of: 2 Co-Presidents, 2 Directors of Operations, 2 Directors of Business Development, 2 Directors of Human Resources, 2 Directors of Information Technology,1 Director of Secretary General, 1 Director of Director of Finance and 2 Directors of Marketing.
+The 2024 Executive Group of NZCSA consists of: 1 President, 1 Vice-President, 1 Secretary-General, 2 Directors of Operations, 3 Directors of Business Development, 1 Director of Human Resources, 2 Directors of Information Technology, 1 Director of Finance and 1 Director of Marketing.